string(84) "https://mcscertified.com/wp-content/uploads/2019/07/InstallerCentrted-1-1920x400.jpg"

 Wind speed increases with height so it’s best to have the turbine high on a mast or tower.

-Wind energy installations do need planning permission.
+Planning requirements apply for wind energy installations.
 Your local council should be able to offer advice on this.

 The benefits of installing a Wind Turbine: